Walifmamu/Modern-Ecommerce-Platforms/README.md

 - WooCommerce: WooCommerce is integrated seamlessly with WordPress, empowering our website with e-commerce capabilities, including product management, shopping cart functionality, and secure payment processing.

 - PDF Invoices & Packing Slips for WooCommerce: PDF Invoices & Packing Slips for WooCommerce is responsible for generating professional invoices and packing slips for customer orders, ensuring a smooth and professional shopping experience.

+-  Opn Payments: Opn Payments has been integrated to expand our payment gateway options, providing customers with even more flexibility in how they pay for their purchases.

 ![Digram img](img/1.png)
 ![Digram img](img/2.png)